DanielWieder/PoeCraftLib/README.md

 ## Crafting steps

-Each crafting step will be executed in sequence.
+Each crafting step will be executed sequentially.
 There are 4 main types of crafting steps

 * CurrencyCraftingStep: This crafting step will attempt to modify the item according to the [currency](#currency) it contains.
-If the currency is inapplicable to the item based on the current status then it will not modify the item.
+If the currency cannot be used on the item due to the item's current status then it will not modify the item.

 * IfCraftingStep: This crafting step will execute the crafting steps in it's Children property if the [CraftingCondition](#conditions) is matched.